Princesspatra/Princesspatra/README.md

 - 👋 Hi, I’m @Princesspatra
 - 👀 I’m interested in technology
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently learning Data Analytics
-- 💞️ I’m looking to collaborate on coding
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me Princesspatra_ on twitter
 <!---
 Princesspatra/Princesspatra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.